cfgauss/r-novice-gapminder/_extras/guide.md

 without the resource depletion of loops.

-Let's start with a data structure we've seen before, the workhorse of R: atomic vectors.
+Let's start with a data structure we've seen before, the workhorse of R: vectors.

 ~~~
 x <- c(5.4, 6.2, 7.1, 4.8, 7.5)
 ~~~
 {: .r}

-can name elements within our vectors using the `names` function.
+We can name elements within our vectors using the `names` function.

 ~~~
 names(x) <- c('a', 'b', 'c', 'd', 'e')